 longer averaging intervals, so if you don't need high-

 avg input option lets you choose

 which averaging interval to download.

 This option is only applicable to sensor (IS) data, since OS data are not averaged.

-Download only the 30-minute data for triple-aspirated air temperature at HARV:
+Download only the 30-minute data for single-aspirated air temperature at WREF:

-And the 30-minute files can be stacked as usual:
+The 30-minute files can be stacked as usual, and can

 Download a single zip file: getPackage()